-Disrupting the funding landscape with City Bridge Trust: Our journey so far
+Disrupting the funding landscape with City Bridge Foundation: Our journey so far

 Civil Society Support Organisations (CSSOs) look to provide infrastructure support to enable frontline services to do their work.
 However, in recent years, this has become more challenging - the underfunded sector has overstretched resources against growing demand.

-The grant-giving and charitable body, City Bridge Trust, commissioned TSIP to undergo an initial scoping and co-design process, with up to 25 different CSSO’s, to understand their needs and thoughts for a new Fund that sought to provide long-term funding opportunities to the sector.
+The grant-giving and charitable body, City Bridge Foundation (then City Bridge Trust), commissioned TSIP to undergo an initial scoping and co-design process, with up to 25 different CSSO’s, to understand their needs and thoughts for a new Fund that sought to provide long-term funding opportunities to the sector.

 The co-design and scoping process was two-fold: